Community Engagement Solutions that Enhance Employee Engagement, Grow Occupancy,

 During his six years in the retirement community, Edward enjoyed the company of his new neighbors and the activities available to him and the other residents.
 But he missed the texture of his old life: going to work in the morning, having breakfast with his buddies, going to the shops and stores in his old neighborhood, and of course seeing the family members he left behind in New York.
 As Jeff watched his father’s health decline and his sense of isolation increase, Jeff began to wonder whether he would have had a better quality of life if he hadn’t been uprooted from the context of his old community.

-That, in turn, led to Touchtown; An effort to learn about the links between isolation, depression, and quality of life for seniors.
+That, in turn, led to Touchtown; An effort to learn about the links between isolation, depression, and improve the quality of life for seniors through resident engagement solutions.